brookstalley/luminous-particle/README.md

 - Click: advance through modes (currently "off", "test", and "rotate")
 - Double-click: toggle Particle cloud connection (offline at boot)
 - Long click: advance through debugging levels

+Currently, a few sample modes are defined in `modes.cpp`: Off, Test, and Rotate.
+There are also utility functions to advance to the next mode and to set a mode by name or number.

 ## Notes
 - You only need one Emitter per *type* of light emitter.
 Likewise, only one CompositeModule per *type* of module.
 It's the HSILights that represent actual lighting nodes; use one HSILight per addressable node.